 Honestly, wine pairing doesn’t need to be that complicated.
 You just need a general idea of the types of wine that go best with your favorite foods, which brings us to the best wine pairings with ham.

 If you’ve ever wondered what wines to serve with your rich and salty ham, look no further.
 The wines in this list are all stellar examples that will bring your wine to the next level.
+You can also complement them by choosing good side dishes for ham.

 Before we delve into the list, there’s one crucial note to make – wine pairing doesn’t need to be perfect.
 You don’t need to spend hours upon hours trying to find the right bottle for your meal.
 Seriously.
 There isn’t a single ‘best’ type of wine anyway.